Alfuzosin (By mouth)

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, discomfort, tightness, or heaviness
+- Chest pain, discomfort, tightness or heaviness, troubled breathing

 - Decrease in how much or how often you urinate

 - Pain in your arm, back, or jaw

 - Painful, prolonged erection of your penis

 If you notice other side effects that you think are caused by this medicine, tell your doctor